phaniapsr/IndusMD/Document for creating custom buttons in modules.md

 ```
 'PostTo'=>array('file'=>'MangoLib/custom/modules/Meetings/postMeeting.php','auth'=>true),
 ```
+*Note: Here entry path can be any thing accessable with in sugarcrm structure.*
 #### Step 6
 In the php file (/postMeeting.php) of entrypoint the code to perform action on click of the button should be defined.